StalZi/Decipher/README.md

 # Decipher
-Decipher is my project that could decipher most of the popular ciphers.
+Decipher is my project that can decipher most of the popular ciphers.
 Was created to make solving an ARG easier and faster.
 Uses Custom TKinter for a GUI.
 Many of the code was copied for faster developing